-How to paint a ceiling: Everything you need to know
+How to paint your ceiling: Everything you need to know

 Painting your ceiling?
-Follow these steps.Find a ceiling painter
+Follow these pro tips.Find a ceiling painter

 Step 1: Preparation